HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 is a relatively recent property-based testing library for Haskell that takes this approach, and it works just as well in Haskell as it does in any language.

-It's also perfectly compatible with being able to derive a generator from a type for the cases where you really want to.
+It's also perfectly compatible with being able to derive a data generator from a type for the cases where you really want to.
 We saw a hint at that with the upcoming Hypothesis implementation above.
 You could easily do the same by having something like the following in Haskell (mimicking the type class of QuickCheck):